 Your Criminal Record

-Similarly, a peace bond will not necessarily affect your visa or permanent residency status.
+Similarly, a bond will not necessarily affect your visa or permanent residency status.

 Ability to Follow Peace Bond

-Another consideration is the conditions of the peace bond and your ability to follow them.
-Should you breach the bond you could end up forfeiting money, facing a conviction, and/or receiving jail time.
+Another consideration is the conditions of the bond and your ability to follow them.
+Should you breach the bond you could end up forfeiting the money, facing a conviction, and/or receiving jail time.

 Hire A Toronto Defence Lawyer

 When facing charges for a criminal offence it’s important to hire a defence lawyer who cares about you and your rights.
-William Jaksa is a Toronto criminal defence lawyer who is familiar with peace bonds and alternatives to prison sentences.
+William Jaksa is a Toronto criminal defence lawyer who is very familiar with the criminal justice system.
 He has helped a number of clients receive conditional sentences which allow for electronic home monitoring rather than imprisonment.

 Contact William Jaksa today for a consultation.